MattPackham/AccreditSolutionsTest/README.md

 To setup:

-  -Clone the solution in VS
+  -Clone the solution in VisualStudio

   -Ensure all nuget packages are successfully installed